Stacked Triple Differences: Three-Way Fixed-Effects in Event-Study Designs

 \Cref{prop:3wfe_es_noanticip} has a striking implication.
 Even under the maintained identifying assumptions of this paper (DDD-PCT and no anticipation), the pre-period coefficients $\mu_e$ for $e < 0$ from the 3WFE event-study regression \eqref{eq:3wfe_eventstudy} are contaminated by post-treatment effects.
 A researcher who finds $\widehat{\mu}_e \neq 0$ for $e < 0$ may incorrectly conclude that the DDD PCT assumption is violated, when in fact the pre-period coefficient reflects heterogeneous post-treatment effects bleeding through the implicit weights.
 Conversely, $\widehat{\mu}_e = 0$ for $e < 0$ does not validate DDD-PCT, since the contaminating effects may happen to cancel.
 I return to this point in the subsection on pretrend testing below.
+Proof is omitted here because it resembles that of \Cref{prop:hw_es_noanticip}.

 \begin{prop}[Under DDD-PCT and treatment effect homogeneity] Under {\Cref{as:dddpct}} and the restriction that $\CATT(g,\ell) = \ATT_\ell$ for all $g$ {(}treatment effects depend on exposure duration but not on the cohort{)}, the population coefficient $\mu_e$ simplifies to